nathanpotter17/Layer-W/engine/research/beta/layerwV0.1.4.md

 - Overview: A tightly managed cross-platform application engine that maximizes performance through aggressive memory reuse and graphics-oriented memory layout.
 The reserved memory model balances rendering performance with necessary data persistence.
 Has the flexibility to render all content in a static SPA.

-- Purpose: Pathfinding for eventual performant, platform agnostic application solution using WebGPU & Rust + WASM / WASI.
+- Purpose: Pathfinding for performant, platform agnostic application solution using WebGPU & Rust + WASM / WASI.

 - Ethos: More with Less, Isogaba Maware, Five S.